 The trustees review the reserve levels of the academy annually.
 This review encompasses the nature of income and expenditure streams, the need to match income with commitments and the nature of reserves.
-The trustees have determined that the appropriate level of free reserves should be equivalent to 1 month of the GAG, approximately £545,000.
+The trustees have determined that the appropriate level of free reserves should be equivalent to 1 month of the GAG, approximately £558,000.
 The reason for this is to provide sufficient working capital to cover delays between spending and receipt of grants and to provide a cushion to deal with unexpected emergencies such as urgent maintenance.
-The academy's current level of free reserves (total funds less the amount held in fixed assets restricted fund but excluding pension reserve) is £744,000.
+The academy's current level of free reserves (total funds less the amount held in fixed assets restricted fund but excluding pension reserve) is £936,000.
+The trustees have agreed to commit circa £200,000 of reserves to contribute to rebuilding costs as part of the school's rebuilding programme.